History of radar: Netherlands

 The prototype had a peak-power of 1 kW, and used a pulse length of 2 to 3 μs with a 10- to 20 kHz PRF.
 The receiver was a super-heterodyne type using Acorn tubes and a 6 MHz IF stage.
 The antenna consisted of 4 rows of 16 half-wave dipoles backed by a 3- by 3-meter mesh screen.
-The operator used a bicycle-type drive to rotate the antenna, and the elevation could be changed using a hand crank.
+The operator used a bicycle-type drive to rotate the antenna and the elevation could be changed using a hand crank.

 Several sets were completed, and one was put into operation on the Malieveld in The Hague just before the Netherlands fell to Germany in May 1940.
 The set worked well, spotting enemy aircraft during the first days of fighting.
 To prevent capture, operating units and plans for the system were destroyed.
-Von Weiler and Max Staal fled to England aboard one of the last ships able to leave, carrying two disassembled sets with them.
-Later, Gratama and van Leeuwen also escaped to England.
+Von Weiler and Max Staal fled to England aboard one of the last ships able to leave with a set of mechanical and electric drawings of the M39.
+Via another route, two disassembled transmitter/receiver sets arrived in England.
+Later, Gratama [* other sources show that he stayed behind as director of the PTT Physics Laboratory group] and van Leeuwen also escaped to England.

+Based on the electric listening device sets, Van Weiler and Staal developed a Range and Direction Finder ("radar") for the two Hazemeijer fire control units controlling the twin-mounted Bofors 400 mm guns of the HNLMS Isaac Sweers.
+The set was called RDF 289.